oniguruma-org/oniguruma/README.md

 ```

 ℹ The `oniguruma` Vcpkg port in is maintained by Microsoft community
 contributors.
-If any issues arise specific to Vcpkg, please direct them to [the
+If any issues arise specific to Vcpkg, please direct them to the
-microsoft/vcpkg project].
+[microsoft/vcpkg] project.

 <details><summary>This library is also available through a number of system package managers</summary>